orgua/OneWireHub/README.md

 ### HELP - What to do if things don't work as expected?
 - is your arduino software up to date (>v1.6.8)
-- update this lib to the latest release (v1.2.0)
+- update this lib to the latest release (v2.0.0)
 - if you use an uncalibrated architecture the compilation-process will fail with an error, look at ./examples/debug/calibrate_by_bus_timing for an explanation
 - Serial-Debug output can be enabled in src/OneWireHub_config.h: set USE_SERIAL_DEBUG to 1 (be aware! it may produce heisenbugs, timing is critical)
 - check if clock-speed of the µC is correctly set (if possible) - test with simple blinking example, 1sec ON should really need 1sec. timing is critical
 - begin with a simple example like the ds18b20. the ds18b20 doesn't support overdrive, so the master won't switch to higher datarates
 - check if your setup is right: you need at least external power for your µC and a dataline with groundline to your Onewire-Master
 - is there more than one master on the bus?
+It won't work!
-- does any other sensor has ever worked with with master?
+- has any other sensor ever worked with with master?
 - is serial-debugging disabled (see src/OneWireHub_config.h)?
 - if you can provide a recording via logic-analyzer (logic 8 or similar) there should be chance we can help you
+- if you checked all these points feel free to open an issue at [Github](https://github.com/orgua/OneWireHub)

 ### Ancestors of this Lib:
 - original pieces seem to be adopted from [OneWireSlave](http://robocraft.ru/blog/arduino/302.html)